-Wages must be paid no later than the 9th of the month (for the previous month) and on a monthly basis.
+Wages must be paid no later than the ninth of the month (for the previous month) and on a monthly basis.

 - Specific information (header) – name, start date, department, employee ID, employer’s address, tax number, pay period

-- Mandatory deductions (nikuei chova) – income tax, social security, health tax and pension payments
+- Mandatory deductions (‘nikuei chova’) – income tax, social security, health tax, pension payments

-- Annual accured totals (meida klali/mitstabrim) – e.g. vacation and sick pay balances
+- Annual accrued totals (‘meida klali/mitstabrim’) – vacation and sick pay balances

-In general, however, the amount of annual leave ranges from 10 days per year for new employees up to 24 days per year for long-serving employees.
+However, in general, annual leave ranges from 10 days per year for new employees up to 24 days per year for long-serving employees.

 Payment is made as specified below:

-- From 4th day forward—100% of daily rate of employee’s salary
+- From fourth day forward: 100% of daily rate of employee’s salary

 Sick days may be utilized for special absences such as child sickness, parent sickness, spouse sickness, abortion, fertility treatment, pregnancy and delivery by a spouse.

-The employee may use up to 8 sick days a year due to a child’s sickness and up to 6 days a year due to a parent’s sickness (providing that his/her spouse didn’t use sick days as well).
-These sick days are part of the 18 days mentioned above and are not additional days.
+The employee may use up to eight sick days a year due to a child’s sickness and up to six days a year due to a parent’s sickness, providing that his or her spouse didn’t use sick days as well.
+These sick days are included in the 18 days mentioned above and are not granted as additional days.

 Compassionate & Bereavement Leave

-The right is recognized as long as they have worked at least 3 months at their place of employment.
+The right is recognized as long as they have worked at least three months at their place of employment.

 Part-time employees are eligible for wages only for the days on which they were to be working.